dsypniewski/SimpleSH/README.md

-SimpleSH is continuation of a project started a long long time ago, started due to lack of certain features in most popular web shells mainly autocomplete.
+SimpleSH is continuation of a project started a long long time ago due to lack of certain features in web shells, mainly autocomplete and dynamic output.
-This project's aim is to provide simple, familiar and powerful interface whenever classic shell access is not possible.
+This project's aim is to provide simple and familiar yet powerful interface whenever classic shell access is not possible.
-While writing this i had in mind maximum backwards compatibility with older PHP versions and i know for sure that it works with PHP 5.3 and 5.5 but it should also work from PHP 5.1.2 up to PHP 7.1
+While writing this i had in mind maximum backwards compatibility with older PHP versions.
+I know for sure that it works with PHP 5.3 and 5.5.
+In theory it should work with PHP versions from 5.1.2.
+I'm hoping to achieve support from PHP 5.0 but we will see about that.
-As far as browser support goes i did not bother with it much, support for backend is much more needed here, it should work great on most modern desktop browser.
-Mobile is right now a little bit wired since i don't have much experience with it but it kinda works.
+Since support for older versions of PHP is much more needed here i chose not to spend time on supporting older browsers, it should work great on most up-to-date desktop browser (and how many people interested in this kind of project would willingly use older browsers anyway).
+Maybe someday.
+On mobile right now it kinda works, the experience can be better and that definitely is something that i would like to focus on in the future.

 ## Build
-1. make sure you have TypeScript compiler (tsc) and SCSS (sass) installed without them it will go BOOM
+1. Make sure you have `tsc` (TypeScript), `sass` (Sass/SCSS) and `make` installed and available in your $PATH, without them it will go **BOOM** and we don't want that
-2. run `make` or `make build` or `make clean-build` whichever you prefer (or need)
+2. Run `make` or `make build` or `make clean-build`, whichever you prefer (or need)
-3. bam `shell.php` is ready (at least is should be if it isn't let me know what went wrong)
+3. Bam `shell.php` is ready (at least it should be, if it isn't let me know what went wrong and i'll try to fix it)

 ## Features
-1. Much better support for BASH autocomplete.
-(Yes you read that right)
+1. Bash autocomplete - no more blindly typing whole file paths by hand (and whatever else bash can complete)
-2. Pooling long running command results, enable it with `enable_dynamic_output` and disable with `disable_dynamic_output`
+2. Dynamic output - pooling long running command result, enable it with `enable_dynamic_output` and disable with `disable_dynamic_output` (requires a directory with write access)
-3. Multiple windows for all modules (right now only Terminal and FileBrowser, more will be coming)
+3. Multiple windows - for all modules that need their space (right now only Terminal and FileBrowser, more will be coming)
-4. Command history
+4. Command history - for now only moving backwards and forwards but more is coming eg. Ctrl + R
-5. Different shell-s available: sh, bash, php, perl, python, nodejs, cmd (windows), powershell (windows), use with `set_shell <shell_name>` (prompt updates after first command @TODO)
+5. Different shells available: sh, bash, php, perl, python, nodejs, cmd, powershell, use with `set_shell <shell_name>`
-6. Automatic focus to command input on typing
+6. Automatic focus on command input when typing
-7. Protection against accidental window closing (and losing everything due to stupid Ctrl + W that closes the tab instead extending selection, duh)
+7. Protection against accidental window closing (and losing everything due to Ctrl + W that closes the tab instead extending selection, duh)
-8. Simple directory browser (for now lacking file preview)
+8. Simple directory browser (file preview WIP)
 9. And some other things that i forgot about while writing this

-## Server requirements (subject to change, not all are present)
+## Server requirements (incomplete)
-* Web server with PHP 5.3+ (should work from PHP 5.1.2 but not really tested yet)
+* Web server with PHP 5.3+ (in theory should work from PHP 5.1.2 but not tested yet)
+* At least one not disabled php function for executing commands (Terminal module)
-* fileinfo extension enabled (for FileBrowser)
+* fileinfo extension enabled (FileBrowser module)

 ## Global shortcuts
 `Ctrl + Q` - close window
 `Ctrl + Insert` - new window popup
 `Ctrl + Alt + Left / Right` - switch between windows
-`Ctrl + Alt + F1 ...
-F12` - switch between windows
+`Ctrl + Alt + F1..F12` - switch between windows
 `Shift + Up` - maximize window
 `Shift + Down` - revert maximize window
 `Shift + Left` - stick window tho the left side
 `Shift + Right` - stick window tho the right side

 ## Terminal shortcuts
-`Tab` - autocomplete command (works only in BASH)
+`Tab` - autocomplete command (works only in Bash)
 `Enter` - execute command, obviously
 `Up` & `Down` - move through command history
-`Esc` - clear command
+`Esc` - clear command line
 `Home` & `End` - move to command start / end
 `Ctrl + Home / End` - scroll console to top / bottom
-`Ctrl + C` - break dynamic output command / clear command / copy (if command is empty)
+`Ctrl + C` - break dynamic output command / clear command line / copy (if command is empty)
-`Ctrl + V` - always pastes into command input
+`Ctrl + V` - always pastes into command line
-`Ctrl + A` - always selects whole command
+`Ctrl + A` - always selects whole command line content
 `ScrollLock` - lock output scrolling (works great with dynamic output)

 ## FileBrowser shortcuts